dstroud/dreamsequence_dev/README.md

 - Tempo: sets Norns system clock tempo in BPM.

 - Beats per bar: Time signature numerator.
 Used to determine the current measure, for metronome, and to sync MIDI devices using "pattern" mode (K3>>PARAMETERS>>EDIT>>PREFERENCES MIDI CLOCK OUT).
-At the moment, this item can only be changed when transport is stopped.
+Can only be changed when transport is stopped.

 - Beats length: Time signature denominator.
 Used to determine the current measure, for metronome, and to sync MIDI devices using "pattern" mode (K3>>PARAMETERS>>EDIT>>PREFERENCES MIDI CLOCK OUT).
-At the moment, this item can only be changed when transport is stopped.
+Can only be changed when transport is stopped.

 - Crow outs: Outs 1-3 have options for "Off", "CV", "Env", and "Events".
 Out 4 also includes Dreamsequence's custom clock out option.
 Unlike the system Crow clock, this clock only runs when transport is playing, and has an option for swing.
 For best results, make sure the system Crow clock is disabled in PARAMETERS>>CLOCK.
+For more information, see [Crow Patching](TODO).

 - Crow clk: Frequency of the pulses from Crow out port 4.
 Frequency is conveyed as fractions of a measure, with Pulses Per Quarter Note (PPQN) in parenthesis.